Find Affordable College Courses

 Orange Beach, AL

 Our analysis found Columbia Southern University to be the best value school for natural resources conservation students who want to pursue a bachelor’s degree in the United States.
-Located in the fringe town of Orange Beach, Columbia Southern University is a private for-profit school with a fairly large student population.
+Located in the fringe town of Orange Beach, Columbia Southern University is a private for-profit college with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at Columbia Southern University are $5,775 a year.
 Conservation majors at Columbia Southern University take out an average of $31,045 in student loans while working on their Bachelor's Degree.